JacobEdelman/lark/README.md

 - Version 0.0.1: Core code for certain sections is done.
 - Version 0.0.2: Core code is finished.
 It should be possible to write programs.
 - Version 0.0.3: Basic programs can be created.
 Multiplication was created in lark.
-- Version 0.1.0: Old version of lark was completely trashed and rewritten twice.
+- Version 0.3.0: Old version of lark was completely trashed and rewritten three times.
+I think.
+I lost count.
 The newest version is in python.
+- Version 0.3.1: Lark is made fully usable and functioning.